dvidelabs/flatcc/README.md

 only build and read support is needed.
 See also `src/runtime/CMakeLists.txt` for the list of files to include.

-The following directories are required for end users, but they are header files only:
+The following header-only folder is required for end users:

-    `include/portable`
     `include/flatcc`